donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Very Resilient
 Max: 1

-You gain a permanent +1 to your Stamina.
+You gain a permanent +1 to your Withstand.
 ## Very Strong
 Max: 1